ania221B/cupcake-factory/README.md

 🛒 Full store experience with:

-- Filter products in the store
+- Products filtering in the store
-- View product detail pages
+- Product detail pages
-- Add/remove items to/from cart (both from product pages and the cart view)
+- Cart offering:
+  - adding and removing items functionality
+  - clear cart functionality
-- View calculated totals for individual items and the full cart
+  - total price calculation per-item and for the whole cart
-- Clear cart

 📚 Blog system with: